Experienced Newburyport Divorce Attorney

 - Give the Other Parent Time with Kids if they Want It.
 Sometimes it’s important to both parents to spend meaningful time with the kids on Halloween.
 Perhaps there has been some sort of family tradition around the holiday.
 While such an event is best set forth in the separation agreement so as to avoid conflict later, if that step was skipped, do the right thing and cooperate with your co-parent so the kids don’t lose out.

 - Make Halloween (and every holiday) Fun.
 It’s your turn with the kids on Halloween and it’s your time to shine . . . or dress up like Frankenstein’s monster.
 Whatever you do, make it fun for the kids.
 They are only children once and these are the opportunities to create lifelong memories.
 Make their holiday special and contribute to a feeling of love and appreciation in all aspects of their lives.

+Divorce law trends are moving in a direction of equality and structure.
 Divorce may seem like a modern issue.
 That is, it sometimes seems like one of those problems with society that’s far worse now than it used to be.
-Perhaps that’s because it’s the type of thing that nobody seems to discuss until it’s happening to them, especially not in a tight community like Newburyport.
-Or […]
+Perhaps that’s because it’s the type of thing that nobody seems to discuss until it’s […]

 How many times have you driven past that old pink house on your way out to Plum Island and wondered what it’s all about?
 There’s something about that house that just sets the tone as it whisks by the car.
 It’s kind of eerie looking.
 Kind of beat up by the weather over the years. […]